 There are many benefits to knowing your exact allergies.
 It gives you the ability to develop a specific prevention plan, to anticipate your allergy season, to change your environment to eliminate harmful allergens as much as possible, and to seek specific treatment.

 At WWMG, our allergy testing includes extensive education and valuable tips on how to allergy-proof your environment.
 We provide tips about how to check your home for mold, how to treat your home for dust, how to keep your pets free from pollen, how to use specific materials to cleanse your home of harmful allergens, and how to eliminate certain foods from your diet without sacrificing essential vitamins and minerals.

 One allergy treatment option that some patients choose is immunotherapy.
 Immunotherapy helps your body build a tolerance to allergens over time.
 It is not used for food allergies, but it is a viable treatment for airborne allergens.

 Immunotherapy can be administered via allergy shots or sublingual drops.
 Immunotherapy can be a powerful defense against allergies.
 If you decide to start immunotherapy, a prescription will be individualized based on your testing results.

 Allergy Testing At WWMG

 At WWMG, we were voted the Best Allergy Provider in the 2016 Herald Readers’ Choice Awards for our comprehensive allergy testing.
-Our allergy clinic is located in our Department of Ear, Nose & Throat, Allergy, and Audiology, and is led by Dr Becky Epperson, DNP, ARNP, our family nurse practitioner who has over 20 years of nursing experience and who specializes in Allergy Care.
-Her goal is to improve the quality of life for each of her patients that struggle with seasonal and chronic allergies.
+Our allergy clinic is located in our Department of Ear, Nose & Throat, Allergy, and Audiology, and is led by experienced providers who specializes in Allergy Care.
+Our goal is to improve the quality of life for each of our patients that struggle with seasonal and chronic allergies.
 For more information on allergy testing at WWMG, contact us.